Navigating the new composition of ownership in the world of passive investing

 Understanding and navigating this new landscape

-During our discussion at Power Up, a panel of industry experts will take a deep dive into how significantly this new landscape impacts IROs and address some immediate – and often simple – steps that should be taken to manage the new composition of ownership.
+During our discussion at Power Up, a panel of industry experts took a deep dive into how this new landscape impacts IROs and addressed some immediate – and often simple – steps that should be taken to manage the new composition of ownership.

-These industry veterans will look at how passive investors make decisions and perceive a company’s equity story, and, importantly, how IR teams can stand out in an increasingly data-driven world.
+These industry veterans looked at how passive investors make decisions and perceive a company’s equity story, and, importantly, how IR teams can stand out in an increasingly data-driven world.

-We’ll explore the nature of passive investment behavior and share insights and actionable advice around the key themes that interest these investors, the skills IROs need to be proactive, and how your company’s business decisions can affect whether you’re included in an ETF or index fund.
-Specifically, panelists will discuss related themes critical to IROs including:
+We also explored the nature of passive investment behavior and shared insights and actionable advice around the key themes that interest these investors, the skills IROs need to be proactive, and how your company’s business decisions can affect whether you’re included in an ETF or index fund.
+Panelists discussed related themes critical to IROs including: